This body of work was exhibited as a series on 12 August 2016 at The Laundry Artspace, East Brisbane. Exhibition essay by Dr Courtney Coombs.

 Medium: HD video (5:17 minutes)

-This single-channel video work explores the pathologisation of female body as incomplete, and the dehumanising quality of assisted reproductive technologies.
+This single-channel video work explores the pathologisation of the female body as incomplete, and the dehumanising quality of assisted reproductive technologies.

 God help all of us (2016)